paulmassen/grav-plugin-seo/README.md

 ## Requirements

-In order to use the plugin with a custom template, there is two requirements, you must:
+To use the plugin with a custom template, there are two requirements, you must:
 - Include in your base template the metadata template that comes shipped with antimatter, such as: `{% include 'partials/metadata.html.twig' %}`
-- For Microdatas, you must use Grav's asset manager.
-If your template has a line with `{{ assets.js() }}`, it will works.
+- For Microdata, you must use Grav's asset manager.
+If your template has a line with `{{ assets.js() }}`, it will work.
 - The SEO tab extends the default blueprint, if it does not appear, make sure your blueprint extends the default blueprint with `extends@: default`
 #### Feedback needed

-As this plugin is in its early stage, please do not hesitate to leave a feedback, to suggest modification or features.
+As this plugin is in its early stage, please do not hesitate to leave feedback, to suggest modification or features.

 ### TO-DO